MY PRINCE DOUG WEDDING MEMORIES TO REMEMBER ALWAYS. . .

 CELEBRATING AGAIN . . .

-THE LITTLE THINGS Weddings are the happienst part of SPRING INTO SUMMER for many!
+THE LITTLE THINGS Weddings are the happiest part of SPRING INTO SUMMER for many!
 I've shared some ideas on this page to help make your once-in-a-lifetime event happen in a truly special way.
-There is nothing more wonderful that two people who are deeply in love finding each other and pledging to care for one another other untill the end of their lives.
+There is nothing more wonderful that two people who are deeply in love finding each other and pledging to care for one another other until the end of their lives.
 Bliss of the BEST kind . . .

-THE PROPOSAL AND WHAT FOLLOWS Engagement can be magic, from the moment your sweetheart pops the questions until you celebrate the day of your dreams with those you love and those who love you.
+THE PROPOSAL AND WHAT FOLLOWS Engagement can be magic, from the moment your sweetheart pops the question, until you celebrate the day of your dreams with those you love and those who love you.

 Everyone wants a beautiful invitation.
 These are easy to find online and at stationery shops, but it you want something truly unique and completely personal, my work may be a good fit for you.
 As an award-winning fine artist, professional graphic designer, and art director with decades of experience, I can create almost any type of invitation to suit your taste.
 However . . .

 MY UNIQUE SPECIALTY My specialty is one-of-a-kind invitations with your portrait.
-Months prior to your event, I can creare fine art for use as cover art on invitations and other materials.
+Months prior to your event, I can create fine art for use as cover art on invitations and other materials.
 It's so personal, many clients prefer these lovely detailed works to photographs as the perfect unique memento.

 AM I THE RIGHT DESIGNER All my work is custom and much of it hand-made, so smaller orders are best.
 We'll discuss quantity, timeframe for completion, collateral items, and whether my work is the best fit for us all.

-STEP 2 PLANNING YOUR PORTRAIT
+STEP 2 • PLANNING YOUR PORTRAIT

-STEP 3 FEE, CREATIVE PROCESS, AND DELIVERY OF YOUR WEDDING "MASTERPIECE"
+STEP 3 • FEE, CREATIVE PROCESS, AND DELIVERY OF YOUR WEDDING "MASTERPIECE"

 A SIMPLE FORMULA I charge by the number of hours I estmate it will take to complete the artwork using all the details gathered in our complimentary planning meeting.
 We'll sign an agreement and I'll receive your deposit of 50% of the total estimated amount.
 The balance of 50% plus any additional incurred expenses by changes or additions to the art is due upon receipt.
 At that time, sales tax if in Washington State for the entire amount is also due.
 I accept VISA, MASTERCARD, DISCOVER, AMERICAN EXPRESS, and in some cases, personal checks.

 POSSIBLE SECOND LOOK As the project progresses, sometimes we'll schedule a second consultation to ensure all your wishes for your details are being met correctly.
-When your "Mastepiece" is finished, you may wish to order prints for members of your wedding party and / or family.
+When your "Masterpiece" is finished, you may wish to order prints for members of your wedding party and / or family.

 10 WEDDING PORTRAITS CREATED OVER THE YEARS FOR BOTH CLIENTS AND DEAR FRIENDS